China iron ore futures jump nearly 7% after India hikes export duties

 By Min Zhang and Enrico Dela Cruz

-May 23 (Reuters) - Benchmark iron ore futures in China rose about 7% in early trade on Monday, tracking their biggest daily jump in two-and-a-half months, after India increased export duties on some commodities to rein in broadening inflationary pressures.
+May 23 (Reuters) - Benchmark iron ore futures in China surged some 7% on Monday, tracking their biggest daily jump in two-and-a-half months, after India increased export duties on some commodities to rein in broadening inflationary pressures.

 Asia's third-largest economy raised export duties for iron ore and steel intermediates, with new iron ores and concentrates tariffs increased to 50% from 30% and duties on pellets hiked to 45% from zero.
 The government also removed import tariffs for coking coal and coke.